OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Note that The efficiency of a cipher suite depends on the efficiency of its algorithms.

 In the following, we’ll present the updated recommended cipher suites list to use with TLS.
-These cipher suites are recommended by both, IANA in its TLS parameters documentation and OWASP TLS Cipher String Cheat Sheet:
+These cipher suites are recommended by both IANA in its TLS parameters documentation and OWASP TLS Cipher String Cheat Sheet:

 - IANA recommended cipher suites can be found in [TLS Cipher Suites](https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4).
 - OWASP recommended cipher suites can be found in the [TLS Cipher String Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/TLS_Cipher_String_Cheat_Sheet.md "OWASP TLS Cipher String Cheat Sheet").